clark800/lambda-zero/README.md

 * User-defined lexically-scoped operator syntax and semantics
 * Hindley-Milner static type inference (implemented in Lambda Zero)
 * A self-interpreter

-And the interpreter is less than 2500 lines of C code.

 # Sample Code